 • Ultra-lightweight rainproof jacket – fear not if you don’t have one; ponchos are widely available and do a better job!

 • Strappy sandals – like Tevas or Chacos

 • Comfortable flip-flops or crocs – footwear that is easy to clean and easy to take on and off (you’ll be amazed at how often you’ll be taking your shoes off and on!); cheap flip-flops and crocs are widely available in Asia for a fraction of the cost

 Most general toiletries are available throughout the region at a fraction of the cost.
 We suggest packing all items that could leak in a plastic or ziploc bag.

-- Shampoo and soap – you may want to bring biodegradable or natural soap and shampoo, but they are not required
+• Shampoo and soap – you may want to bring biodegradable or natural soap and shampoo, but they’re not required

-- Sunscreen + Aloe Vera – good quality sunscreen is not readily available in SE Asia and is expensive!
+• Oxybenzone-free sunscreen and aloe vera – good quality sunscreen is not readily available in Southeast Asia and is expensive!

-- Feminine hygiene supplies – tampons are not widely available in SE Asia.
-Past staff have suggested trying a diva cup.
-We recommend you bring what you think you will need for the duration of the program.
+• Feminine hygiene supplies – tampons aren’t widely available in Southeast Asia; past staff have suggested trying a diva cup; we recommend you bring what you think you will need for the duration of the program